Fráech: The Cattle-Raid of Fráech

+The society depicted in the first part has many similar network properties to that of Táin Bó Cuailnge while the second part is different both to the first part and to Táin Bó Cuailnge.

 The Death of Fráech

 "The Death of Fráech" is a poem from The Book of the Dean of Lismore in which Fráech, who is described as the bravest, friendliest, and best of knights, is sent by Medb to retrieve the berries from a rowan tree on an island in Loch Medb.
 The berries from the rowan tree could cure disease and prolong life for a year, but the tree itself was guarded by a dragon or monster that dwelt in the loch among its roots.
 Fráech first went to the island and found the dragon asleep and was able to retrieve its berries unperceived.
 However Medb was not satisfied with the berries and requested that Fráech retrieve a branch from the tree.
 Fráech returned to the island and attempted to uproot the tree, but this act disturbed the dragon.
 The dragon bites Fráech in the side and tears off his arm, but Findabair provides a sword, which Fráech uses to behead the monster.
 Fráech finally comes ashore but dies of his wounds in Findabair's lap.